 Funded PhD Studentships

 We are always recruiting to a number of Fully-funded PhD Studentships.
-We are currently inviting applications for the EPSRC Doctoral Training Partnership with a deadline in early January.
+We are currently inviting applications for the EPSRC Doctoral Training Partnership with a deadline in January.
 Indicative projects for these scholarships are listed with supervisors indicated in the list below.
 The funder of these projects (e.g. UKRI, university, industry) will normally pay tuition fees, and provide funds for a research, travel and training allowance, and a tax-free stipend to cover living expenses for the student.
 Funder requirements and differing fee levels sometimes restrict these positions to UK or EU nationals.
 Applicants can find several funded studentships also listed here.
 Please see the indiviual adverts for details.

 PhD Project Proposals